OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 1. **Platform-specific add-ins.** Developers who have add-ins focused on a particular platform don't need to wait for those APIs to be implemented in other platforms.
 These developers are able to incorporate those APIs into their solutions and ship to their customers much sooner.
 1. **Tailored experiences.** Customers can use an Office application differently depending on the platform for several reasons, like feature availability or comfort level, for example.
 Let's say that on the Windows version, a customer completes one set of tasks but on an iPad, they complete a different set of tasks.
 You can have your add-in provide a tailored experience based on your users' usual scenarios per platform.

-To help you decide if platform-specific requirement sets can work for you, the following are some considerations.
+To help you decide if platform-specific requirement sets can work for you, consider the following.

 ## API promotion to cross-platform requirement set